exercism/python/concepts/functions/introduction.md

 Since the `hello` function does not specify a `return` value, it executes its side effect - which is calling the `print` function - and returns `None`.
 Finally, we call the function by using its name and the parentheses.

-Following is an example of a function with a return value
+Following is an example of a function with a return value:

 ```python
 def hello():